 Andy tells Grace that he has already made a start.
-He says that he knew the asbestos survey was due and has already arranged for an asbestos surveyor to survey the property.
-He tells Grace that Starscape have had/used the same asbestos surveyor for the past 10 years, and they know the building well.
+He says that knew the asbestos survey was due and has already arranged for an asbestos surveyor to survey the property.
+He tells Grace that they have had the same asbestos surveyor for the last 10 years and they know the building well.